Decodetalkers/wayland-clipboard-listener/README.md

 this time you do not know any mimetype of the data
 * 2. it will enter the event of zwlrDataControlOfferV1, there the mimetype be send, but before , you ignore the mimetype
-* 3. it enter the selection, follow the document of the protocol, you need to destory the offer, if there is one,
+* 3. it enter the selection, follow the document of the protocol, you need to destroy the offer, if there is one,
 * 4. the main loop is end, then you need to run roundtrip, again, for the pipeline finished, then you will receive the text.
 Note, if in this routine, you need to check the mimetype in the